haugene/docker-transmission-openvpn/docs/building-blocks.md

 With the config file identified we're ready to start OpenVPN, the only thing missing are probably a username and password.
 There are some free providers out there, but they are the exceptions to the rule.
-We have to inject the username/password into the config somehow.
+We must inject the username/password into the config somehow.
 Again there are exceptions but the majority of configs from regular providers contain a line with `auth-user-pass` which will make OpenVPN prompt for username and password when you start a connection.
 That will obviously not work for us, so we need to modify that option.
 If it's followed by a path to a file, it will read the first line of that file as username and the second line as password.